- Brian Kozminski -- The biggest mistake attorneys make

 - Brian's Insights

 Brian Kozminski is proud to be a partner in LP’s Real Estate Group.
-The Real Estate Group has achieved recognition by Chambers & Partners each year from 2009-2016 and a #1 ranking of Midwest real estate law firms in 2007 and 2008.
+The Real Estate Group has achieved recognition by Chambers & Partners each year from 2009-2017 and a #1 ranking of Midwest real estate law firms in 2007 and 2008.
 Brian's work is consistent with these achievements.
 He has broad experience in real estate law and represents developers and owners of office, senior housing, hotel, medical office, retail, multifamily, and industrial properties.
-He is currently serving a second four-year term as an elected trustee in the Village of Northfield, Illinois.
+He recently finished serving a second four-year term as an elected trustee in the Village of Northfield, Illinois.

-He was recognized individually in the 2012-2016 editions of Chambers USA in the area of Real Estate: Illinois (see related press release).
+He was recognized individually in the 2012-2017 editions of Chambers USA in the area of Real Estate: Illinois (see related press release).
 Chambers noted that, according to his clients, Brian's strengths are "his quick response and turnaround times, quality drafting and solid negotiating skills."
-He was also recognized in the 2011 edition of Chambers USA, where the publication highlighted his "broad experience in real estate law" and his clients described Brian as "extremely responsive, thorough and understanding."
+In the 2017 edition of Chambers USA, the publication noted he is an "excellent transaction attorney who protects our interests while getting the transaction done."

 Brian has represented landlords of Chicago and suburban office buildings and has negotiated significant leases against tenants like Microsoft, New York Life, Travelers, BP Amoco, Viacom, SAP, General Electric, Fifth Third Bank, Aon, Blue Cross Blue Shield, Oracle, and Pulte Home Corporation.
 Most recently, Brian represented the landlord for Kraft Heinz and Motorola Solutions' moves to downtown Chicago, as well as the 370,000 foot headquarters lease for CH2M in Denver, Colorado.
 Brian has also represented retail owners in negotiations with retailers such as Target, the Gap, Marc Jacobs, Urban Outfitters, TJ Maxx, Starbucks, Kohl's, Toys R Us, and major grocery chains.